-- 226. Reflecting this long history, the principles of freedom to worship free from state interference have been enshrined in Delaware's Constitution from its founding in 1776. - 227.
-Section 2 of the Declaration of Rights and Fundamental Rules of the Delaware State, enacted on September 11, 1776, states:
+- 216. Reflecting this long history, the principles of freedom to worship free from state interference have been enshrined in Delaware's Constitution from its founding in 1776. - 217.
+Section 2 of the Declaration of Rights and Fundamental Rules of the Delaware State, enacted on September 11, 1776, states -

-That all men have a natural and unalienable right to worship Almighty God according to the dictates of their own consciences and understandings ... and [] no authority can or ought to be vested in, or assumed by any power whatever that shall in any case interfere with, or in any manner controul [sic] the right of conscience in the free exercise of religious worship.
+That all men have a natural and unalienable right to worship Almighty God according to the dictates of their own consciences and understandings ... and [] no authority can our ought to be vested in, or assumed by any power whatever that shall in any case interfere with, or in any manner controul [sic] the right of conscience in the free exercise of religious worship.

-- 228. Article 29 of the Delaware Constitution of 1776, enacted on September 20, 1776, states, "There shall be no establishment of any one religious sect in this state in preference to another . . ." - 229.
-Article 30 of the Delaware Constitution of 1776 states, "No article of the declaration of rights and fundamental rules of this state . . . nor the . . . twenty-ninth article of this constitution, ought ever to be violated on any pretence whatsoever."
+- 218. Article 29 of the Delaware Constitution of 1776, enacted just nine days later on September 20, 1776, states "There shall be no establishment of any one religious sect in this state in preference to another . . ." - 219.
+Article 30 of that Delaware Constitution of 1776 states "No article of the declaration of rights and fundamental rules of this state . . . nor the . . . twenty-ninth article of this constitution, ought ever to be violated on any pretencewhatsoever."
 (Emphasis added).
 This plain language can be said to clearly prohibit the Governor from interfering with religious practice or faith on the "pretence" of a health emergency.

-230. Sixteen years later, the Delaware Constitution of 1792 incorporated and expanded upon these principles from the Declaration of Rights and Constitution of 1776.
+220. Sixteen years later, the Delaware Constitution of 1792 incorporated and expanded upon these principles from both the Declaration of Rights and the Constitution of 1776.

-231. The Preamble to the 1792 Constitution states
+221. The Preamble to the 1792 Constitution states